'We don't need men': Widows and rebel wives rebuild war-scarred Uganda

 The female master builders who made Lamwaka’s home - and gave her food, cooking utensils and bed sheets when her old one was destroyed - started working together about a decade ago as they struggled to recover from almost 20 years of war.

-Today, the 15 women builders live in neighbouring villages in Paicho sub-county, some 350 km (217 miles) north of the capital, Kampala.
+Today, the 15 women builders live in neighboring villages in Paicho sub-county, some 350 km (217 miles) north of the capital, Kampala.

 They support one another as a team, running a shared savings and loans scheme, as well as home-building projects.